-The lift motor operation is controlled by the Motor Panel Section which receives signals from the Microprocessor, such as pilot up, pilot down, pilot high speed, pilot open doors and pilot close doors.
-The Motor Panel Section sends signals back to the Microprocessor Unit regarding which lift function it is carrying out, i.e. moving up, moving down, opening or closing doors, door zone or locks made etc.
+The lift motor operation is controlled by the Motor Panel Section which receives signals from the Microprocessor, such as pilot up, pilot down and pilot high speed.
+The Motor Panel Section sends signals back to the Microprocessor Unit regarding which lift function it is carrying out, i.e. moving up, moving down, door zone or locks made etc.

-The Motor Panel Section also transmits signals to and receives signals from the shaft and car, these being locks and safety circuit signals from the shaft wiring, door operator, car gate and safety circuit signals from the car wiring.
+The Motor Panel Section also transmits signals to and receives signals from the shaft and car, these being locks and safety circuit signals from the shaft wiring, car gate and safety circuit signals from the car wiring.